Learning Kotlin: Operators

 }

-We could make this change, which is probably the better way but for my silly example, let us say this isn’t ideal.
+This obviously won’t compile—you can’t add a score and an Int?
+Right?!
+We could make this change, which is probably the better way, but for my silly example, let’s say this isn’t ideal:

 totalPoints = event.points() + totalPoints

-So to get our code to compile we just need a function named plus which has the operator keyword and while I could call this myself, the Kotlin compiler is smart enough to make now it just work:
+So to make our code compile, we just need a plus function marked with the operator keyword.
+The Kotlin compiler is smart enough to make it work:

 scoreType.`try` -> 5